 Independent Study in mathematics at the junior level.
 Prerequisite: Permission of instructor.
 Offered on an irregular basis.
+This course can be repeated for up to 12 credit hours provided each course covers a different topic.

 MATH 400 History of Mathematics